MEMORY A’LEVEL

 THE TOPIC OF MEMORY IS PART OF THE COGNITIVE APPROACH

-Many students get confused because in the AQA A-level specification, Paper 1 starts with the four big topics (Social, Memory, Attachment, Psychopathology), Paper 2 comes later and introduces the Approaches (cognitive, biological, psychodynamic, behaviourist, etc.).
+Many students are confused because the AQA A-level specification states that Paper 1 begins with the four core topics (Social, Memory, Attachment, Psychopathology).
+In contrast, Paper 2 introduces the Approaches (cognitive, biological, psychodynamic, behaviourist, etc.).
+Edexcel is better here.

 So when you first study Memory in Year 12, the word “cognitive approach” hasn’t been officially taught yet (unless, of course, your teacher taught you approaches first).

 Not knowing that memory is part of the cognitive approach means that you don’t recognise its core features, assumptions, treatments and methods of research.
 As with any approach, understanding it thoroughly means you can apply it across any topic, not only AQA topics, but any cognitive topic.
-This means you don’t have to hardcore-learn each topic, but can use the approach’s logic and assumptions across disciplines.
+This means you don’t have to learn each topic by rote, but rather clarify the logic and apply it across disciplines.

 WHY YOU NEED TO KNOW THIS FROM THE OFFSET